Actaer

 2. Build in Observability

-Every decision an agent makes should be logged and explainable.
-This is crucial for:
+Every decision should be logged and explainable.
+This is essential for:

 • Debugging unexpected behavior